Haroenv/blog/_posts/2016-1-23-a-year-on-github.md

 * share your coursework ([ikdoeict-notes.github.io](https://ikdoeict-notes.github.io))
 * join a dev group ([bullgit](https://bullg.it))
 * split up what you make in modules and share them

+As a closing statement: I'm looking for a cool place to do an internship from February to May 2017 anywhere in Europe.
+[Contact me](mailto:"Haroen Viaene" <hello@haroen.me>?subject=internship offer) if you're interested.